Safety Planning and Important Information

 Medical and Personal Emergencies

-University of California partners with Europ Assistance/USA (EA/USA), a worldwide assistance provider, that focuses on helping students wherever they encounter a medical or travel-associated problem.
-EA/USA has a network of 40, 24/7, multi-lingual assistance centers and 11 security operations centers, all supported by on-the-ground logistics and security assets.
+In addition to UCEAP local staff and host institution liaisons who are responsible for student welfare, the University of California partners with Europ Assistance/USA (EA/USA), a worldwide assistance provider, that focuses on helping students wherever they encounter a medical emergency.

 As all UCEAP students have adequate travel and accident coverage while abroad, EA/USA in partnership with ACE Insurance, the UCEAP insurance carrier, can help facilitate direct payment to health providers, if possible and allowed by country regulations.

 Europ Assistance/USA (EA/USA) EMERGENCY Contact Information